1Ridwan/ECS/README.md

 # Shiori on AWS ECS Fargate

 ## Overview

+**Shiori**

 This project deploys [Shiori](https://github.com/go-shiori/shiori) on AWS ECS Fargate using a highly available architecture across two availability zones.

 Shiori is a bookmark manager written in Go that provides bookmark management in a simple and easy to use web interface.

+**Deployment**

+The deployment leverages public and private subnets, an application load balancer, and modular Terraform infrastructure-as-code.
+Security and compliance best practices are applied throughout the stack.

 ## Project Structure